About GeneralUser GS

 Although GeneralUser GS was originally designed for use with Sound Blaster audio cards, most recent development has been for the excellent FluidSynth, the best software SoundFont player available, in my opinion.
 It also sounds quite good on many other softsynths, although not all are guaranteed to sound fully correct.

 I decided on the name "GeneralUser" because the bank was designed to sound well with all kinds of music rather than specializing in only a few styles, thereby benefiting the general user.
+It's not a great name, but that's what I came up with almost 20 years ago, and it's stuck.

 Listen to the following MIDI files played through GeneralUser GS: